premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- In the above query, `CREATE EVENT` keyword along with event name is used to identifies the event name in database schema.
+- In the above query, `CREATE EVENT` keyword along with event name is used to identify the event name in database schema.
 - `ON SCHEDULE` clause is used to determine how the event executes.
 - `DO` clause is the sql statement for the execution.